 With a niche craft blog, you can add affiliate programs and earn money.
 It is a great way to earn extra money which can lead to a full-time career!

 Publish and sell downloadable craft e-books on your topic of expertise.
 How-to books have always been popular even before e-books hit the market.
-People are naturally hunger for information.
+People are naturally hungry for information.

 If you have a popular craft product, then selling how-to patterns online or instructions could be a good money maker for you.
 You could also develop patterns for publication in magazines and books.